Last Updated on February 18, 2022 by Monica Nelson

-- Increased energy and motivation levels – defeat tired-days with energy boosts without worrying about crashes that you’ve experienced with other caffeine pills.
+- Increased energy and motivation levels – defeat tired-days with energy boosts, minus the crashes you’ve experienced with other caffeine pills.

-- Keep your body optimally fueled – Stim contains B-Vitamins in the exact amounts that caffeine has shown to deplete them, keeping your body refreshed with nutrients.
+- Keep your body optimally fueled – Caffeine+ contains B-Vitamins in the exact amounts that caffeine has shown to deplete them, keeping your body refreshed with nutrients.

-- Stay focused on your goal and not fatigue – keep your mind focused on the finish line with proven nootropics included in Stim’s formula.
+- Stay focused on your goal and not fatigue – keep your mind focused on the finish line with proven nootropics included in Caffeine Plus’ formula.

 Usually, though, caffeine pills contain wayyy too much caffeine to take in the evenings.
 Some products I’ve seen contain over 200 mg of this stimulant!

-Performance Lab Stim keeps things safe and sensible – but effective.
-In prebiotic infused capsules to help improve digestive comfort.
+Performance Lab Caffeine+ keeps things safe and sensible – but effective.
+Even the capsules themselves are good for you since the manufacturer infuses them with prebiotics, which helps to improve digestive comfort.

-In a nutshell, it’s by far the cleanest and most effective caffeine supplement we’ve tried over the years.
+In a nutshell, it’s by far the cleanest and most effective caffeine supplement I’ve tried over the years.

 To Buy, Visit: